jnccloud/Renewed-Phone-Wahyu-Adi/README.md

 #### GPL v3 Compliant Distribution Notification

-Welcome to the repository for Renewed-Phone customized by Wahyu Adi.
+Welcome to the repository for Renewed-Phone customized by Wahyu Adi, originally customized by [FjamZoo](https://github.com/Renewed-Scripts/qb-phone).
 This document serves as an official notification and overview of the distribution of this software, which includes modifications made by the previous owner from whom I acquired it.
 The software is governed under the GNU General Public License version 3 (GPLv3), which is dedicated to protecting the freedoms to use, study, modify, and share software.

 #### Background